wp-plugins/le-petite-url/readme.txt

 Contributors: philnelson
 Version: 1.05
 Plugin URI: http://extrafuture.com/projects/le-petite-url/
-Tags: permalink, urls, mobile, short_url, url shortener, url shortening, shorturl Requires at least: 2.5
+Tags: permalink, urls, mobile, url shortener, url shortening, shorturl, twitter Requires at least: 2.5
 Tested up to: 2.7.1
 Stable tag: trunk
 Author: Phil Nelson
 Author URI: http://extrafuture.com

-la petite url is a personal URL shortener, allowing the user to provide simple, easy-to-remember and easy-to-say URLs for their blog posts and pages.
+la petite url is an automatic URL shortener, allowing the user to provide simple, easy-to-remember, and easy-to-say URLs for their blog posts and pages.

 == Description ==

 la petite url is a personal URL shortener.
 Using your own Wordpress (2.5+) installation, la petite url allows the user to create shortened, unique, permalinks to their content using a combination of lowercase, uppercase, and numeric characters, which originate from their own domain name.
 By default la petite url generates a 5-character combination of lowercase letters only, for ease of use in entering on a mobile device or handset.

-As of version 1.02 la petite url now supports rel="short_url" to aid in shortened URL auto-detection.
+la petite url also supports <a href="http://sites.google.com/a/snaplog.com/wiki/short_url">shorturl auto discovery</a>.

 == Installation ==